 Community & Education

 We understand that sustainability extends further than products and materials and are committed to help our local community by offering school educational days and workshops.
-We employ more than 40 people from surrounding villages and cover healthcare costs for all of our employees.
+We employ more than 60 people from surrounding villages and cover healthcare costs for all of our employees.
 Many of our staff live onsite within staff quarters and all have the opportunity to develop skills in their area of interest further.
-In addition, we provide English classes and opportunities for growth in management roles.

 While we strive to share our knowledge with the local community, we also recognize the importance of learning from them and respecting their traditions.
 That’s why we welcome farmers from other provinces to exchange skills and practices so that we can all keep growing together.